ramawama/TripPrefVisualizer/README.md

 pip install --user pipenv
 ```
 4. Install dependencies
-    * First, make sure you are in the TripPrefVisualizer, then put this in your command line
+    * First, make sure you are in the server folder in TripPrefVisualizer, then put this in your command line
 ```shell
 pipenv install
 ```